 Diversity Reception

-The Rayleigh Fading Channel has significantly degraded the performance; in order to achieve better bit error performance for a given EbNo, diversity gain can be achieve by exploiting the diversity between multiple channels.
+The Rayleigh Fading Channel has significantly degraded the performance; in order to achieve better bit error performance for a given EbNo, diversity gain can be achieved by exploiting the diversity between multiple channels.
 If we adjust the simulation model to account for R number of receiver branches, where each branch has a different receive antenna.
 The reason for using different antennas is to ensure that each antenna picks up a different path.

-The fading process on R number of diversity channels created generated by each receive antenna is assumed to be mutually statically independent.
+The fading process on R number of diversity channels created generated by each receive antenna is assumed to be mutually statistically independent.
 The signal is corrupted by an additive white Gaussian noise process with a PDF of N0,σ2 at each receiver.
 Again the noise process is assumed to be mutually statistically independent.
 Due to the nature of the channel, the diversity between each path is exploited where the received signal can be denoted as: